Tennis-Medvedev fires champions Russia into ATP Cup semi-finals | Sports-Games

 - Australia

-If Germany, led by Alexander Zverev, defeats Canada in the final group tie later on Thursday then Britain will claim the last semi-final spot.
-A win for Canada will see them through to face the Russians.
-Evans had earlier picked up his third straight singles win at the tournament by taking down big server Isner 6-4 7-6(3).
-Fritz then forced the tie into a deciding double after beating Briton Cameron Norrie 7-6(4) 3-6 6-1.
+Evans picked up his third straight singles win at the tournament by taking down big server Isner 6-4 7-6(3).
+Fritz then forced the tie into a deciding doubles after beating Briton Cameron Norrie 7-6(4) 3-6 6-1.
+Britain needed Germany, led by Alexander Zverev, to defeat Canada in the final group tie to help them clinch the last semi-final spot, but it was not to be.

+After Shapovalov beat Jan-Lennard Struff 7-6(5) 4-6 6-3 in the opening singles to give Canada the lead, 11th-ranked Auger-Aliassime stunned world number three Zverev 6-4 4-6 6-3 to seal the contest.
+It was Auger-Aliassime's first career win against a top-five player and will be a timely boost to his confidence with the year's first Grand Slam starting from Jan.
+17 in Melbourne.

+"It feels good to beat Zverev," Auger-Aliassime said in his on-court interview.
+"I played a great match.
+He is a great player and he has beaten me a couple of times before, so I am happy I was able to get the job done today, especially for the team."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)